brookewicz/LabNotebook/2019_2022_resequencing/DNA Extraction Tracker (2024).md

 	- all remaining liquid in sample tubes were filtered (~2mL each), and rinsed once more with ethanol to gather any remaining particles and put thru filtration\
 	- filters were cut up and placed in bead tubes and the rest of [[DNA Extraction]] protocol was followed as normal
 	- bleach, di rinsed filter rig between samples
+- some of 14 spilled while adding xp1 buffer, added more xp1 buff but mightve lost some supernatant
+- could not get 400uL supernatant from MOST disruption tubes - 6, 11, and 23 were 400 for sure.
+- (threw away empty sample tubes)